 Who is Personal Capital Best for?

-Personal Capital is used by more than 2 million people.
-However, the clients of Personal Capital Wealth Management are approximately 19 000.
+Personal Capital is used by more than 2 million people to increase the net worth.
+However, the clients of Personal Capital are approximately 22,000 with a notable assets under management of $12.3 Billion.

-The rest take advantage of the company’s free financial management platforms, available online, including budgeting features, cash flow analyzer, retirement planner, investment checkup functionalities, net worth calculator, etc.
+The rest take advantage of the company’s free financial management platforms, fee analyzer, available online, including budgeting features, cash flow analyzer, retirement planner, investment checkup functionalities, net worth calculator, etc.

 When it comes to wealth management, Personal Capital is a popular solution among two types of investors: